Technoliberalism

-Technoliberalism is a political philosophy founded on ideas of liberty, individuality, responsibility, decentralization, and self-awareness.
+Technoliberalism is a political ideology founded on ideas of liberty, individuality, responsibility, decentralization, and self-awareness.
 It also highlights an idea that technology should be available to everyone with minimal controls.
 Its core beliefs fit under five main interests that include Construction of the Government, Economics, Civil Liberties, Education and Science, and Environment.
-Technoliberals support such ideas as balance of powers in the government, decentralization, affordable education, the protection of our planet, Fine Arts, and the freedom of speech and communication technologies.
+Technoliberals support such ideas as the balance of powers in the government, decentralization, affordable education, the protection of planet Earth, and the freedom of speech.